 We are huge advocates for the benefits of outdoor adventure and learning in young people.
-Through our engaging activities and workshops your pupils will develop important skills from leadership and teamwork, decision-making, problem-solving and many more.
+Through our engaging activities your pupils will develop important skills from leadership and teamwork, decision-making, and problem-solving.
 These experiences will broaden their horizons to new, undiscovered opportunities, expand their appetite for learning and education, increase attainment, and will equip your students with valuable social skills which will last a lifetime.

 To keep energy levels up after a jam-packed day of activities we provide full catering facilities serving nutritious hot meals, and a tuck shop offering snacks for when you get peckish.